-'''

-bool InsideConcaveShape( const Vector3 shapePoints ,

-2

-const int numPoints

-3

-const Vector3 & testPoint )

-4

-5

-int intersectionCount = 0;

-6

-7

-// Count how many times we cross the line

-for (int i =0; i < numPoints ; ++i)

-8

-9

-const int i0 = i;

-10

-const int i1 = (i + 1)\% numPoints;

-11

-12

-13

-const Vector3 & p0 = shapePoints [ i0 ];

-const Vector3 & p1 = shapePoints [i1];

-14

-15

-bool intersect = LineLineIntersection (Line_c (p0, p1),

-16

-Line_c (testPoint, testPoint + Vector3 (1000,1000,0)));

-17

-18

-if (intersect)

-19

-20

-21

-22

-23

-24

-25

-26

-27

-intersectionCount ++;

-// Even number of intersections means false

-if (intersectionCount \% 2 == 0)

-return false;

-28

-29

-// We are inside the shape return true;

-30

-'''
+1 2 3 bool InsideConcaveShape( const Vector3 shapePoints , const int numPoints , const Vector3 & testPoint ) 1 2 3 4 5 6 7 8 9 { int intersectionCount = 0; // Count how many times we cross the line for ( int i =0; i&lt; numPoints ; ++i) 8 9 10 11 { const int i0 = i; const int i1 = (i +1)% numPoints ; 12 13 14 const Vector3 &amp; p0 = shapePoints [ i0 ]; const Vector3 &amp; p1 = shapePoints [ i1 ]; 15 16 17 bool intersect = LineLineIntersection ( Line_c (p0, p1), Line_c ( testPoint , testPoint + Vector3 (1000,1000,0)) ); 18 19 20 if ( intersect ) { intersectionCount ++; 21 22 23 } 24 25 26 // Even number of intersections means false if ( intersectionCount % 2 == 0 ) { 27 28 29 return false ; } // We are inside the shape return true ; 30 }

-6. Implementation
+7. Implementation

-The aim of this practical session is to expand your physics simulation to detect intersections between complex geometric shapes.
-We will construct a set of algorithms which carry out the required tests for polygonal collisions.
-To demonstrate that the collision tests are working, we will add functionality to the project which tests for when a launched sphere hits an object in the scene, and halts its motion or explodes.
+The aim of this practical session is to expand your collision detection library and detect intersections between a variety of diverse geometric shapes.
+We construct a set of algorithms which carry out the required tests for polygonal collisions.
+To demonstrate that the collision tests are working, we will add functionality to the practical which tests for when a collision has occurred and displays the contact information.

-7. Summary
+8. Summary

 In this practical, we introduce the concept of narrow and broad collision detection.
 We explain how to detect accurate collision information for complex polygonal models.
 The collision detection routines are two-tiered - narrow-phase and broad-phase.
 This practical focuses on the more computationally expensive collision detection routines which are typically employed during the narrow-phase.
-The next practical, will discuss how we subsequently expand upon our narrow-phase implementation to include a broad-phase pass to reduce the computational overhead.
+The narrow-phase method is indispensable and provides precise and reliable collision and contact information to the physics-based simulator.